 * Pray that God will begin using these new converts to share Christ with their own people.

 * Ask God to call forth prayer teams who will begin breaking up the soil through worship and intercession.

-* Ask the Lord to bring forth a triumphant Binjhwari church for the glory of His name!
+* Ask the Lord to bring forth a vigorous Binjhwari church for the glory of His name!

 Bethany World Prayer Center